Tyrone Mings

 Mings started his career playing non-League football with Yate Town, having previously been at the Southampton academy for eight years.
 He joined Southern League Premier Division club Chippenham Town in 2012.
 Mings signed for Ipswich Town in December 2012 and made his Football League debut on the final day of the 2012–13 season.
 He spent a further two seasons with Ipswich, before joining AFC Bournemouth in 2015, going on to make his Premier League debut in August 2015.
 He joined Aston Villa on loan for the remainder of the 2018–19 season in January 2019, helping the club win promotion to the Premier League through the Championship play-offs.
 Mings signed permanently for Aston Villa in July 2019.

 Mings received his first call up to the senior England squad in August 2019.
 He made his senior debut in October 2019.
-In June 2021, Mings was selected for the England squad for the UEFA Euro 2020 tournament.
+In June 2021, Mings was selected for the England squad for the UEFA Euro 2020 tournament, starting the first two games.